Proximal Biceps Tendonitis Causes, Symptoms & Treatment

 Symptoms

-- Pain that radiates down the anterior (front) upper arm
+- Pain radiating down the front of the upper arm

-If left untreated, symptoms of biceps tendonitis can worsen and can lead to tearing of the affected tendon.
-A torn biceps tendon can ball up and form a bulge, a condition often referred to as “Popeye arm” or “Popeye muscle.”
+If untreated, bicep tendonitis symptoms can worsen and may lead to a torn biceps tendon, which can bunch up and form a noticeable bulge, often called a “Popeye arm” or “Popeye muscle.”

 When to see a doctor

-During your appointment with your doctor, your doctor will examine your shoulder to assess your range of motion and strength.
-In order to make a diagnosis, your doctor may prescribe the following imaging tests:
+During your visit, your doctor will assess your shoulder’s range of motion and strength.
+To confirm the diagnosis, they may recommend imaging tests such as:

 Non-operative treatment

-- Applying ice packs to the affected area intermittently throughout the day
+- Applying ice packs intermittently throughout the day to reduce swelling

-- Physical therapy to strengthen the muscles of the upper back and the shoulder in order to ensure proper shoulder mechanics
+- Physical therapy to strengthen the shoulder and upper back muscles, promoting proper shoulder mechanics

 Try these exercises to help address your condition: